MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ```

-Now add the database context that is required for this provider.
-Note: This context can be modified
+Now add the database context in your startup file like this:
-to add your own entities (documentation on that is being developed).

-Put this in your startup file:

 ```csharp
 builder.Services.AddDbContext<ApplicationDbContext>(options =>
     options.UseCosmos(connectionString: connectionString, databaseName: cosmosIdentityDbName));
 ```

-The next step is to add the identity provider to your starup file.
+Follow that up with the identity provider.
 Here is an example:

 ```csharp
 builder.Services.AddCosmosIdentity<ApplicationDbContext, IdentityUser, IdentityRole>(